-Section 1 - Background and Purpose
+Section 2 - Purpose

-(1) The purpose of this document is to detail La Trobe University's policy and approach to managing Information Security, and inform students, employees, contractors, and other third parties of their responsibilities.

-(2) The procedures in this document do not override the Use of Computer Facilities Statute 2009.
+- (1) The purpose of this document is to detail La Trobe University's policy and approach to managing Information Security, and inform students, staff, contractors, and other third parties of their responsibilities.
+This Policy should be read in conjunction with the Data Governance and Records Management policies. - (2) The procedures in this document do not override the Use of Computer Facilities Statute 2009.
 At the discretion of the Chief Information Officer (CIO) the procedures in this document may be interpreted, subject to the provisions in the Use of Computer Facilities Statute 2009.

-Section 2 - Scope
+Section 3 - Scope

-(3) Applies to:

-- a.
-All La Trobe University campuses and external locations. - b.
-All information, information systems and equipment used, owned, operated, processed, or kept in custody on behalf of or by La Trobe University. - c.
-Students, employees, contractors, and other third parties who in the course of their work or studies have access to the University's information, information systems and other facilities on the computer network.
+- (3) This Policy applies to: - a. all La Trobe University campuses and external locations; - b. all information, information systems and equipment used, owned, operated, processed, or kept in custody on behalf of or by La Trobe University; and - c. students, staff, contractors, and other third parties who in the course of their work or studies have access to the University's information, information systems and other facilities on the computer network.